 Step 1: Installing Conholdate.Total for .NET

-Acquire the Conholdate.Total for .NET library.
-Download it from the official Conholdate website or install it via NuGet.
+Obtain the Conholdate.Total for .NET library.
+You can download it from the official Conholdate website or add it directly via NuGet:

 Install-Package Conholdate.Total